REGISTRATION OPENS MONDAY, MAY 15!

 - July 4, 2023 – Holiday – CAP CLOSED

 - August 28 to September 1, 2023 – Closed for school year sites setup

 The children will be busy with a wide variety of age-appropriate activities customized by staff at each site.
 The information below will be helpful in assisting you and your child to have a positive summer experience:

 Swimwear – Summer days are long and hot, and we will have many opportunities to visit the Cool!
 Pool throughout the summer program.
-Please send a modest bathing suit/swimming shorts and a towel on pool days to ensure appropriate and comfortable participation.
+Please send a modest bathing suit/swimming shorts, a life-jacket if necessary, and a towel on pool days to ensure appropriate and comfortable participation.